 Typically, you are required to appear in the District Court where your charge was issued.
 MyDUISolution strongly recommends finding an experienced DUI lawyer.

 - A DUI charge is considered a criminal offense, so your case will be heard in a criminal court.

 - If the result of your DUI caused personal injury or property damage to other individuals, your case may also be heard in civil court.
-Civil court is for cases where the prosecution seeks financial compensation for the physical, emotional and professional damage caused from the DUI incident.

 Things that Matter:

 - Most courts do not communicate with each other, so it is up to you to have a good understanding of what to do and when to do it.

 - Understand the conditions of your charge so you know which court you will appear in for your hearing.

 If you face a civil lawsuit from an injured party seeking financial compensation, an experienced trial lawyer knows the process and may help you avoid being taken advantage of financially.